Currah: Technical details

 The unit contained a ULA which worked on a WRITE command from the microprocessor, a ROM containing the keyword speech patterns, and an SP0256-AL2 speech processor.
 It also contained a clock for clear speech and an audio modulator to transfer the sound to the TV lead.
 A small adjustment screw was provided, to allow fine tuning of the audio output.

 The unit allocated itself the top 256 bytes of memory at switch-on and moved down the USR graphics and RAMTOP.
 This made it incompatible with some programs, particularly games, which use that space for machine code.

 For cost reasons, the unit did not provide for daisy-chaining of further devices on the computer's expansion port.
-Many joystick interface manufacturers took the same approach, meaning that you could not have a joystick and the MicroSpeech unit plugged in at the same time.
+Many joystick interface manufacturers took the same approach, forcing many to choose between having a joystick or the MicroSpeech unit plugged in at any given time.

 Booty (Firebird Software Ltd) detected the presence of a MicroSpeech unit and presented the user with a completely different game to that which would be played if the MicroSpeech unit was not present.